-There are a couple of ways you can see how your Stories are performing, depending on whether you want to view data about current Stories or you want to see historical data from Stories after the 24-hour period.
-To see historical information about Stories, simply access Instagram Insights the same way you did earlier, by visiting your account profile, clicking on the three horizontal lines in the top right corner of the screen, and selecting “Insights.”
+There are a couple of ways you can see how your stories are performing, depending on whether you want to view data on current stories or see historical data from stories after the 24-hour period.
+To see historical information about stories, simply access Instagram Insights the same way: by visiting your account profile, clicking on the three horizontal lines in the top right corner of the screen, and selecting “Insights.”
 Then, scroll past “Feed Posts” to “Stories.”

-Here, you can view the number of impressions your Stories received for the past two weeks.
-To see how an individual story performed, simply select it, and then swipe up to reveal more in-depth data.
+Here, you can view the number of impressions your stories received for the past two weeks.
+To see how an individual story has performed, simply select it and then swipe up to reveal more in-depth data.

 To access information about an active story, simply tap on the story you’re interested in, and either swipe up or tap “Seen by” in the lower left-hand corner, as illustrated below.

 From here, you’ll be able to view a variety of data, which is outlined in the following section.

 Story metrics you can view in Instagram Insights

 Instagram provides a lot of information about who’s watching your stories and how those viewers are interacting with them.